 Driving while intoxicated with a passenger in the vehicle that is a minor can lead to multiple criminal charges in New Hampshire.
-Recently, The Nashua Telegraph reported that a child care worker in Merrimack, NH was arrested for aggravated DWI after showing up at her job under the influence of alcohol.
-Police were contacted after 29-year-old Casey Lever returned to work from her lunch break visibly intoxicated.
-To make matters worse, Lever was employed at a childcare center.
-The childcare center's director noticed that Lever appeared drunk and immediately asked her to leave.
-Police were then contacted and Lever was eventually stopped.
+The Nashua Telegraph reported that a child care worker in Merrimack, NH was arrested for aggravated DWI after showing up at her job under the influence of alcohol.
+Police were contacted after a 29-year-old returned to work from her lunch break visibly intoxicated.
+To make matters worse, this person was employed at a childcare center.
+The childcare center's director noticed that they appeared drunk and immediately asked them to leave.
+Police were then contacted and they was eventually stopped.

-At the time of the police stop, Lever was driving with her five-year-old daughter in the vehicle.
-The childcare center also told police that she had been caring for 3 young children earlier in the day.
-Lever was found to have a blood alcohol concentration of 0.16 and was charged with aggravated DWI and 4 counts of endangering a minor.
+At the time of the police stop, the person was driving with their five-year-old daughter in the vehicle.
+The childcare center also told police that they had been caring for 3 young children earlier in the day.
+The person was found to have a blood alcohol concentration of 0.16 and was charged with aggravated DWI and 4 counts of endangering a minor.

 According to New Hampshire law 265-A:3, a person can be charged with aggravated DWI for operating a vehicle with an alcohol concentration over the legal limit or while under the influence of a drug and carrying a passenger who is under the age of 16.
 An aggravated DWI charge can also arise from driving with an alcohol concentration of 0.16 or more.
 In this situation, Lever was accused of both.
 Additionally, according to RSA 639:3 I: